This Annex is concerned with enabling buildings to participate as flexible demand assets in energy systems.

 At COP28, jurisdictions committed to double the global average annual rate of energy efficiency improvements.
 The IEA identifies ‘Leveraging digital innovation to enhance system-wide efficiency’ as one of its ten strategic principles for achieving this[1].

-In addition to improving energy efficiency (reducing overall consumption), ‘system-wide efficiency’ includes the emerging need for load shifting (managing the time of energy consumption)[2].
-This is required to improve the security of energy systems, as part of the transition to variable renewable energy resources.
+Flexible loads are expected to become a critical resource for improving the security of energy systems, as part of the transition to variable renewable energy resources.
 In their Net Zero Emissions by 2050 Scenario, the IEA[3] is calling for a tenfold increase in demand response availability from buildings between 2020 and 2030.

 Key research questions that this Annex will address include: